By Connor Pattison | 5th December 2019

 In addition, the underlying volatility of the Cryptocurrency market questions why the average investor would take the gamble with Libra.
 This can be seen by looking at the trend in Bitcoin’s price (refer to graph below), the oldest and most popular currency on the market.

-In mitigation of this risk, the Libra association has agreed that the currency will be backed against a reserve of low volatility assets including bank deposits and short-term government securities in currencies from stable and reputable banks.
-As a weighted average, this would aim to stabilise fluctuations in Libra’s value in an attempt to capture investor confidence.
+In mitigation of this risk, the Libra association has agreed that the currency will be backed against a reserve of low volatility assets, including bank deposits and short-term government securities in currencies from stable and reputable banks.
+As a weighted average, this would aim to stabilise fluctuations in Libra’s value in an attempt to capture consumer confidence.

 But despite all proposed solutions, is Libra actually going to succeed?